Chapter 18 BWV 114 Ach, lieben Christen, seid getrost

 We pause, a little breathless at this point but whilst we might require a moment to recover, Bach denies this to his tenor and flautist.
 The first aria is quite exceptional; Bach weaves a mere five lines of text into around eight minutes of extraordinarily music.
 This is formally a conventional da capo aria; except that it turns out to be not quite as conformist as we might expect.
 The first and last sections are expressions of great poignancy; the centerpiece is a cross between a pastorale and a gigue.

 Bach begins with a long, ritornello flute solo.
 This is pure melody, reminding us that he has no need to write complex counterpoint for great expressive effect.
 One melodic line, at least when wrought with this intensity, is sufficient to move the listener deeply.
-The flute has two principle gestures, one a reiterated falling suspension suggestive of sighing and weeping, the other a miasmic cloud of rapid notes which seem to envelop the soul.
+The flute has two principle gestures, one a reiterated falling suspension suggestive of sighing and weeping, the other a clouded swathe of rapid notes which seem to envelop the soul.
 The harmonic support is minimal, often providing no more than one or two chords in each bar.

 Flute and continuo.